Tamrat-Melese/workspace/README.md

 # MPPRepository
-The repository for MPP Course of "Stars" group
+The repository for MPP Course of "Stars" group.